CurtisNewbie/todoapp/README.md

 ## Pre-requisite

-- Oracle JDK-8
+- JDK-11
-    - (For Openjdk or jdk > 1.8, uncomment the dependencies in pom.xml)
+    - (For Oracle JDK 1.8, comment the openjfx dependencies specified in pom.xml, and build it)

 ## Configuration
 - **Configuration via UI or external configuration file**